-The 'stunted-growth' enterprise or 'dwarf business' situation (in Italian nanismo aziendale) is a phenomenon recognised in the small business literature.
-These terms are applied to small companies that have survived for many years and may well have provided their owners with a satisfactory lifestyle (and cannot therefore be judged as unsuccessful), but despite having the potential to grow into larger companies they have remained very small.
-Some of the reasons for this have been examined in a case study analysis of eleven such firms completed by Bianchi et al. (2003), and include the level of entrepreneur's inclination to change the business status quo, and the consistency of strategic business assets.
+An identified phenomenon in the study of small businesses and entrepreneurship is the 'stunted-growth' enterprise or 'dwarf business' situation.
+This applies to small companies that cannot be judged as unsuccessful as they have survived for many years and may well have provided their owners with a satisfactory lifestyle, but despite having the potential to grow into larger companies they have remained very small.
+Some of the reasons for this have been examined in Bianchi et al. (2003), and include the level of entrepreneur's inclination to change the business status quo, and the consistency of strategic business assets.

 Companies that under-perform in this way fail to improve the earnings possibilities for their owners and do not offer the wealth generation and employment opportunities for their local communities.
 Given the recognised importance of small firms in local economies and the failure rates of new firm start-ups and associated difficulties in developing long-term sustainable businesses, this latter disbenefit is an important loss.
-A system dynamics model has been constructed which reflects the strategic resource management and decision-making identified in Bianchi's work as typical of such firms.
+This paper builds from the extension of the original work by Bianchi et al. (2003) in Bianchi & Winch (2005) by the further development of the simple simulation system dynamics model based on the structures originally identified by the authors.

+The feedback model described here are based on structural diagrams capturing the interrelationships between drivers and decision processes in and surrounding the small firm.
+These are based directly on causal-loop diagrams - system maps that reflect the circular causality that determines system behaviour.
 The use of simulation models in this way enables theories about the reasons for business dwarfism to be tested by creating models which replicate the behaviour of actual organisations through the generation of 'reference behaviours' - the characteristic shapes of graphs (timepaths) of key variables over time.
 Once the possible drivers and decision-making that have lead to dwarfism have been identified, further experiments with the model can investigate possible changes in a stunted business' policies or practices which would offer routes to business growth.